 - Other regulations.

 Involved in a New Mexico Trucking Accident Due to a Fatigued Truck Driver?
-Call the Caruso Law Offices, P.C.
+Call the NM Truck Accident Attorneys

-If a truck driver caused your New Mexico motor vehicle crash in Lordsburg, Albuquerque, Santa Fe, Roswell, or anywhere else in New Mexico due to fatigue or falling asleep at the wheel, call the Caruso Law Offices, P.C. to learn how we can help fight for your rights by dialing (505) 883-5000 to learn what rights you may have.
+If a truck driver caused your New Mexico motor vehicle crash in Lordsburg, Albuquerque, Santa Fe, Roswell, or anywhere else in New Mexico due to fatigue or falling asleep at the wheel, call the NM Truck Accident Attorneys to learn how we can help fight for your rights by dialing (505) 883-5000 to learn what rights you may have.
 You can also contact us on our website through the easy to use and convenient Contact box located by clicking here.